DeloitteAU/react-habitat/README.md

 ### When *not* to use it

-Typically if you're using a react router... then this framework isn't really going to bring much benefit to you.
+Typically if you're using a react router... then this framework isn't really going to bring many benefits to you.
-However you are definitely invited to use it if you want to.
+However, you are definitely invited to use it if you want to.

 ## Features